gbatiz/assignment-dott/README.md

 ### Data Model
 ![image](img/data_model.png)

-Since the source data is already organized around entities, I didn't do any major remodeling of the data.

-I create one new table around vehicles to be able to quickly translate between `qr_code` and `vehicle_id` for requests coming through the reporting endpoint.
+I didn't do any major remodeling of the data, as the events from the three tables were all the use case needed.
+I did create one new table around vehicles to be able to quickly translate between `qr_code` and `vehicle_id` for requests coming through the reporting endpoint.
 This is indexed on `qr_code` for fast lookups.
 The duplicates table is solely added for the requirement in the assignment.

 #### Presentation tables
 A table and a view are built to serve each endpoint: